miklevin/MikeLev.in/_posts/2022-08-02-sending-an-html-email-with-embedded-image-from-python.md

 Hmmm.
 But what about HTML email?
 That's going to be necessary too, but which should I do first, attachments or HTML email.
-Start with HTML email and see how easy it is to add on the attachments.
+Start with HTML email and see how easy it ihttps://www.googleapis.com/auth/gmail.modifys to add on the attachments.
 Get the stuff ready you'll need.

 The sendmail program is currently this: